Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell products on Amazon.

 Here are some components to writing a winning product description:

-- Present product features alongside their relevant consumer benefits
+- Discuss the Features & Benefits: Present product features alongside their relevant consumer benefits

-- Reference the problem you are solving with your product
+- Solve a Problem: Reference the problem you are solving with your product

-- Frame a picture in the consumer’s mind of how this product can be relatable to them
+- Make it Relatable: Frame a picture in the consumer’s mind of how this product can be relevant to them

-- End with a strong call to action.
+- Add a Call-to-Action: End with a strong call-to-action.
 Tell the customer to buy!

 If you are not naturally good at writing sales copy, then that’s not a problem.
 There are specific Amazon related copywriting services, such as Marketing Words, that can help write your product listings for you.